 Your password should be easy for you to remember but difficult for others to guess.
-Using your date of birth, email address, or phone number should not be an option because anyone around you could figure it out in just a try.
-According to Facebook, the longer your password, the more secured it is.
+Using your date of birth, email address, or phone number should not be an option because anyone around you could figure it out with just a try.
+According to Facebook, the longer your password, the more secure it is.

 A strong password should be a combination of uppercase and lower-case letters and numerical or special characters.
 A strong password should contain at least ten characters.
 In addition to keeping your Facebook account safe, always log out of your Facebook account when using a public device or a device that isn’t yours.